-- (6) During the second quarter of 2022, we paid a fee of \$1.6 million (or \$1.2 million, net of tax) to amend our senior secured credit agreement to temporarily increase the maximum consolidated leverage ratio permitted under our revolving credit facility. - (7) As a result of the Back to Nature divestiture, we incurred a capital loss for tax purposes, for which we recorded a deferred tax asset during the first quarter of 2023.
-A valuation allowance has been recorded against this deferred tax asset, which negatively impacted our first quarter of 2023 income taxes by \$14.7 million, or \$0.21 per share. - (8) Represents the tax effects of the non-GAAP adjustments listed above, assuming a tax rate of 24.5%.
+- (7) Net interest expense for fiscal 2024 includes the accelerated amortization of deferred debt financing costs of \$0.5 million (or \$0.3 million, net of tax), resulting from our prepayment of \$21.3 million aggregate principal amount of tranche B term loans and repurchase of \$0.7 million aggregate principal amount of 8.00% senior secured notes due 2028 during the second quarter of 2024. - (8) As a result of the Back to Nature divestiture, we incurred a capital loss for tax purposes, for which we recorded a deferred tax asset during the first quarter of 2023.
+A valuation allowance has been recorded against this deferred tax asset, which negatively impacted our first quarter of 2023 income taxes by \$14.7 million, or \$0.21 per share. - (9) Tax true-up for fiscal 2024 relates to return to provision adjustments in the U.S., Mexico and Canada. - (10) Represents the tax effects of the non-GAAP adjustments listed above, assuming a tax rate of 24.5%.